-Tonight, as we begin our first of five Confirmation Intensives (class will be for 2 hours instead of 75 minutes, comprised of 5 different mini-sessions), I will be teaching about images of the Holy Spirit: water, anointing, fire, and a dove.
+Tonight, as we begin our first of five Confirmation Intensives (class will be for two hours instead of 75 minutes, comprised of five different mini-sessions), I will be teaching about images of the Holy Spirit: water, anointing, fire, and a dove.

-I’ll use that as an introduction to talking about symbols of the Holy Spirit (as decribed in the Confirmed in the Spirit textbook, pg 5) and how the Church provides us with images of the Holy Spirit, who is invisible, to help us think about how the Spirit is involved in our lives.
-From there, I will have the kids create mini-mobiles of these 4 symbols or images of the Holy Spirit: water, anointing, fire, and a dove – by cutting out the pictures and descriptions from pg 5 of their book and glueing them to index cards which they will string together and attach to a straw.
-As they do so, I’ll be
+I’ll use that as an introduction to talking about symbols of the Holy Spirit (as described in the Confirmed in the Spirit textbook, pg.
+5) and how the Church provides us with images of the Holy Spirit, who is invisible, to help us think about how the Spirit is involved in our lives.
+From there, I will have the kids create mini-mobiles of these four symbols or images of the Holy Spirit: water, anointing, fire, and a dove.
+They’ll cut out the pictures and descriptions from their books and glue them to index cards, which they will string together and attach to a straw.